-Notary Locator is a national Public Notary Directory listing Public Notaries practising in all States and Territories of Australia, including NSW, VIC, QLD, SA, ACT, WA, NT, & TAS
+Notary Locator is a national Public Notary Directory listing subscribed Public Notaries practising in all States and Territories of Australia, including NSW, VIC, QLD, SA, ACT, WA, NT, TAS, & Norfolk Island.

 A Notary Public is a responsible official functionary appointed by a Superior Court of a State or Territory (except in Queensland where notaries are appointed under common law by the Archbishop of Canterbury, England) to witness as a third party the signing of important documents, to administer oaths and witness Statutory Declarations and to certify true and correct, copies of original documents both for national and international purposes.